-HEAD/NECK/SHOULDER Massage: I treat many clients suffering from TMJ syndrome, chronic headaches, sinus issues and "text neck" (term used to describe neck pain associated with looking down at your phone, tablet, or other electronic devices).
-Although this is not technically a treatment style, I have seen clients find relief when a whole session is devoted to these areas of the body.
-I therefore felt compelled to create this specific category.
-For a "TMJ massage" there is combination of external and intra-oral techniques depending on your comfort and need.
-For "sinus/headache massage" manual lymphatic drainage is always used.
-A "text-neck massage" most often includes some acupressure techniques.
+FACE/NECK Massage—The go to session for clients suffering from TMJ syndrome, chronic headaches, sinus issues and "text neck" (term used to describe neck pain associated with looking down at your phone, tablet, or other electronic devices).
+Although this is not technically a treatment style, clients find relief when the session is devoted to these specific areas of the body.
+For a TMJ massage, there is combination of external and intra-oral techniques depending on your comfort and need.
+For a sinus/headache massage, manual lymphatic drainage is always used.
+A text-neck massage often includes some acupressure techniques.
 All three include a variety of massage techniques, movements, and self care exercises to continue at home.

 Light Therapy- Cleared by the FDA for pain management and skin care, Celluma LED light therapy is offered to clients as an enhancement to their session.
 LED light therapy use specific wavelengths of light energy to improve cellular health by accelerating the repair and replenishment o compromised tissue cells to obtain therapeutic levels.
 To learn more go to celluma.com

 Manual Lymphatic Drainage—A safe, effective, and gentle approach to cleansing the body's tissues.
 MLD mimics the lymphatic system's natural movement to help drain excess fluid from soft tissues and detoxify the body.
 Most often used to treat lymphedema, it can also enhance the immune system and body's healing potential.
 Technique enhances post surgical recovery.
 Jeannine is trained in the Dr. Vodder approach and methodology as a certified lymphatic therapist.
 To learn more go to vodderschool.com.